All postsYouth Development

 But saying you’re development-focused and actually building a system that delivers it are two completely different things.

 A real development system needs a few pieces.
 A consistent way to evaluate every player on a shared set of skills.
 Benchmarks that show what “good” looks like at each age group.
 A method for turning that data into targeted training.
-And a way to show parents that their kid is actually getting better.
+And a way to show parents what their kid is working on next and whether the focus is moving.
+The full framework for building that system is covered in our complete guide to youth soccer player evaluation.

 Most clubs have none of this.
 Not because they don’t care.
 Because building it from scratch while running a club with volunteer coaches and thin margins is really, really hard.